ClaudiaInSweden/train-your-brain/README.md

 The color scheme was selected as it is calm and doesn't distract the user from the images that shall be matched.

-Typography was chosen because of its playful character.
+Typography was selected due to its playful character.

 Font used: "Indie Flower" from [Google Fonts](https://fonts.google.com/).